 Let $\comp{\xi}$ denote the left $F$-module given by the companions $\comp{\xi_A}$.
 Then, we have bijective correspondences among the cells and the modulations of the following forms:

 Here, the first correspondence is given by component-wise pasting with the cells \cref{eq:canonial_cells_companion_xi_A}.
 The second one is given by \ref{axiom:cell_type1_left}.
 The third one is given by the universal property of the loose unit.
-Therefore \ref{axiom:cell_type2} follows. \item Suppose \ref{axiom:cell_type3} and that conjoints $\comp{\xi_A}$ and the loose unit on $\Xi$ exist.
+Therefore \ref{axiom:cell_type2} follows. \item Suppose \ref{axiom:cell_type3} and that the loose unit on $\Xi$ exists.
+Since every $\xi_A$ is, in particular, right-pulling, it has a conjoint.
 Then, we have bijective correspondences among the cells and the modulations of the following forms:

 The first correspondence is given by component-wise pasting with the canonical cells associated with the conjoints $\conj{\xi_A}$.
 The second one is given by \ref{axiom:cell_type3}.
 The third one is given by the universal property of the loose unit.
 Therefore \ref{axiom:cell_type1_left} follows.\qedhere \end{enumerate} \end{proof}